 As an alternative to your usual caffeine-filled cappuccino or latte, you could give our Bambu hot drink a try.
 This is made from a mix of figs, malted barley, wheat, acorns and chicory to give it a rich, wholesome flavour.
 This means you’ll be able to have a hot drink without affecting your IBS symptoms.

 If you suffer from IBS but enjoy a drink of milk, either with your cereal or on its own, then you needn’t give it up completely.
 That’s because there are many alternatives to cow’s milk that you could consume instead.
-Our friends over at Jan de Vries have a range of options including Rude Health’s Almond Drink which is naturally sweet and creamy!
+Almond milk is one option which is naturally sweet and creamy!

 IBS affects people in different ways so when it comes to drinks, it’s really a case of trial and error to determine which ones make symptoms worse.
 In general though, keep up your water intake and if you suspect the likes of coffee or wine is making things worse, cut it out for a little while and see what happens!
 However, I hope I’ve made it clear that IBS sufferers still have plenty of choice when it comes to the drinks they consume.